chionger/chionger/README.md

 ---

-> 🧠 "A prototype a week keeps fear away."
+> 🧠 "Enjoy the process of continuously Discovering, Improving, and Actualising the real me."

 Feel free to fork, follow, or collaborate!